 Following these simple steps takes just minutes.
 Read on for more details on wiring speakers to your television.

 This article will teach you how to connect your TV to a speaker system.

-Because there are several different ways of achieving this, it can appear complicated, but it’s not difficult once you think it through.
+Because there are several ways of achieving this, it can appear complicated, but it’s easy once you think it through.

 How you wire it up depends on the type of speaker system you want to use and the connection types on your TV.

 Take it one step at a time and consider your options for wiring speakers to your TV.

 Step 1: Choose the Type of Speaker